Rockets of Today

 They started building the factory for the Starship and its superheavy booster in the Port of Los Angeles, which they picked so the rockets could be transported by sea.
 They already started making some large pieces of carbon fiber cylinder before the building was built there... and then they tore down their preliminary construction, and scrapped at least one piece of expensive tooling which they had purchased to wrap carbon fiber around.
 They then said the manufacturing of the steel version would be done in Florida and Texas.
 At their existing Texas facility, they built a “hopper” to test taking off and landing in a fake Starship, shorter and lighter than the real thing but with the full nine meter diameter.
 They flew this just once (with a rough landing) before immediately moving on to two full sized prototypes.
 Then, as the first true flyable Starship was taking shape, they decided to reopen the Los Angeles facility.
 Then they apparently forgot about it again, concentrating all their efforts on expanding their test facility in Boca Chica (near the mouth of the Rio Grande) into a full shipyard.
 Before long they were making ship prototypes by the dozen.
 They eventually showed that the belly-flop landing could work, and then they started making boosters.

 If they ever do get it ready to go to Mars, they say they’re going to rotate it so it has a hint of artificial gravity.
-It would be a barely noticeable amount, but Musk thinks even the tiniest bit of gravity is better than none.
+It might be a barely noticeable amount, but Musk thinks even the tiniest bit of gravity is better than none.
 As far as medical effects go, I don’t think this has never been tested, but it’s possible he may be right.
+Two rotations a minute would produce about 0.02 G, which would hold you to the outer wall reasonably well and would probably make toilets easier to use.
+And if you want to be aggressive, less than six RPM would be enough to yield lunar gravity, and Mars gravity could be had with just under nine RPM.
+Maybe they could try that during an outbound trip for a short-term practice session, with safety warnings ahead of time against dropping from the center axis.